LukeGrahamLandry/franca/examples/gpu/hctarcs/README.md

     - broadcast and wait
     - glide _ secs to _ (waits until the glide is done)
     - ask _ and wait
-    - turbo mode: instead of yielding each loop iteration, run until out of time in the frame.
   - events
     - scroll sends up/down arrow event but the is_pressed blocks say false
   - is touching, if on edge bounce